Monday, September 9, 2019

 It's important to note they most likely never would have happened if we didn't talk, as a family, about neurodiversity.

-They most likely never would have happened if we had shielded our child from her diagnoses, because we "don't want to stigmatize her," or "don't want her to be defined by her diagnosis," or "don't want to label her."
+The classroom events most likely never would have happened if we had shielded our child from their diagnoses, because we "don't want to stigmatize them," or "don't want them to be defined by their diagnosis," or "don't want to label them."

-She understands who she is, how her brain works, and what will best help her to be successful.
-She's not floundering about, in an educational system designed largely for neurotypical students, without proper supports and access.
+They understand who they are, how their brain works, and what will best help them to be successful.
+They're not floundering about, in an educational system designed largely for neurotypical students, without proper supports and access.

-They mostly likely never would have happened if we didn't presume competence, and allow her to be included in conversations about which supports are most effective for her.
+These events mostly likely never would have happened if we didn't presume competence, and allow them to be included in conversations about which supports are most effective for them.

-She knew that provision was in her IEP because she, herself, had asked for it.
+They knew that provision was in their IEP because they, themself, had asked for it.

-"Mom, why do I have to be the one to stand up for what's right?" she asked me, the other night.
+"Mom, why do I have to be the one to stand up for what's right?" they asked me, the other night.
 "Why don't people just naturally do the right thing?"

 There it is, I thought.
 There are the first signs of weariness.
 The first hints of recognition of the enormity of the fight.
 The first bits of realization creeping in, indicating that the fight for justice and equality is never over.